 The critical region of CO2 is characterized by an ability to control solvent power with only minor changes in pressure and temperature.
 The properties of scCO2, such as its solvency, gas-like viscosity, diffusivity, compressibility, and very low surface tension, facilitate penetration of CO2 to the interior of dense products such as bone tissue.
 As a result, NovaSterilis’ sterilization additive is carried to hard to reach areas, resulting in the inactivation of embedded pathogens.

-Using scCOfor terminal sterilization began with the idea that scCO2 has certain disinfection properties.
+Using scCO2 as a terminal sterilization method began with the idea that scCO2 has certain disinfection properties.
 NovaSterilis has expanded and optimized the technology, producing a viable patent protected, terminal sterilization process. scCO2 sterilization achieves total inactivation of bacterial, viral, fungal and yeast pathogens.
 When the potency of the Nova Process™ is coupled with the benign nature of CO2, the results show an effective approach to sterilizing medical grade products; many of which previously could not be sterilized using conventional means.

 Efficacy of scCO2 Sterilization